 This was a task and action based collaboration with Ariane Bernier, Laura Bartzak, Adi Etyan, Emelie Hedvall and Thea Little.
 We performed the finished work in NYC and in Connecticut at the IMAR Residency.
 2015

-Someone Else's Stuff
+Someone Else's Shit

 Using what was available in the space, I created a large, precarious circle of someone else’s stuff.
 Climbing on lawn mowers, wheel barrows and trash cans, I made it around the parameter of the space without touching the ground.
 Site specific performance, IMAR Residency, Connecticut.
 2015